College football season is a fun time of the year. You get to follow your favorite team and see student athletes leave it all on the field.

 It is easy to stream live football games.
 All you need is an internet connection and a streaming service.
 All of the services carry live channels with sporting events.

-A satellite or cable TV provider will tell you it will be difficult to watch your favorite teams.
-That is not the case.
+A satellite or cable TV provider will tell you it will be difficult to watch your favorite teams, but that is not the case.

 If you’re spending close to the average of $200 a month for cable, you can get rid of your contract and slash your costs by at least two-thirds.